mattdoiron/idfplus/README.rst

 IDF+ Editor
 ===========

-IDF+ is an enhanced editor for idf files—the text-based simulation input files for EnergyPlus_.
+IDF+ is an enhanced editor for idf files—the text-based, simulation input files for EnergyPlus_.
 In creating the tool, I've attempted to embrace the concepts and ideas that I find most useful in my every-day building energy modelling.
 I've `written these ideas in a "manifesto"`_ (rather, I discovered and developed the concepts as I created the tool and used others).
 I use the official IDF Editor that comes with EnergyPlus every day—it is the primary tool I use for interacting with IDF files.
-I have come to respect it and think it is probably the best tool out there right now for working with IDF tools, however, it also has some significant limitations that I decided to address.
+I have come to respect it and think it is probably the best tool out there right now for working with IDF files, however, it also has some significant limitations that I decided to address.

 .. _EnergyPlus: http://www.energyplus.gov/